Daniel-Walbolt/tailwind-plugin/README.md

 > unlayeredClassBehavior: "Ignore" | "Component" | "Utility"
 > ```
 > Determines what to do with classes that aren't located in @layer components {} or @layer utilities {}
 >
+> Utility means all styles not located in a layer are added as utilities.
+> Components means all styles not located in a layer are added as components.
+>
+> Refer to tailwind documentation for the difference between component and utilities.
+>
 > Defaults to "Utility".
 >